Politics and religion disrupt Israeli train services

 "The Haredim (ultra-Orthodox), as far as Netanyahu is concerned, come before everything else," columnist Ben Caspit wrote in the Maariv newspaper, referring to a desire to keep intact a coalition alliance with religious parties.

-Netanyahu's coalition, which includes 13 legislators from three ultra-Orthodox parties, controls 66 of parliament's 120 seats.
+Netanyahu's coalition, which includes 13 legislators from two ultra-Orthodox parties, controls 66 of parliament's 120 seats.

 For decades, a delicate balance between modern-day life and religious observance has been maintained by a status quo between Israel's secular majority and a Jewish Orthodox minority.